This article was originally published as a guest post on socialfresh.com

 #3 – What sucks in the new Facebook Insights

 Context is what gives sense to a metric.
-For example, when you look at a conversion rate or a bounce rate in your usual analytics software, you have a rough idea whether it’s good or not, because this kind of data has been around for a long time and you have some context to put it in.
+For example, when you look at a conversion rate or a bounce rate in your usual social media analytics tools, you have a rough idea whether it’s good or not, because this kind of data has been around for a long time and you have some context to put it in.
 If you know that, in your industry, 1% is an OK conversion rate, then putting your own 0.5% or 2% conversion rate in that context will allow you to understand how you’re doing.

 Remove that element of context and your 0.5% or 2% conversion rate become a meaningless metric.
 Is that good?
 Lame?
 Beyond lame?
 No clue.